ToolsGambling

 SB36% (open/3bet)32%

 These adjustments are based on aggregated pot odds analysis from NL25-NL100 Zoom pools (2026).
+New to the concept?
+Start with pot odds and implied odds.
 The tighter ranges reflect the reality that your opponents fold more often — so you need stronger hands to justify the wider open.

 Postflop: C-bet Sizing and the Fit-or-Fold Pool